.Bright Ideas for 2013

 7 | FILL THE RITTENHOUSE

 When the gargantuan E.C.
-Rittenhouse Building debuted in 2008, it was symbolic of the city’s long and labored recovery from the 1989 Loma Prieta earthquake, which ravaged Downtown Santa Cruz and left gaping holes in its landscape.
+Rittenhouse Building debuted in 2008, it was symbolic of the city’s long and labored recovery from the 1989 Loma Prieta earthquake, which ravaged Downtown Santa Cruz and left gaping holes in its cover 4landscape.
 The construction of an ambitious (albeit a tad gaudy) neoclassical structure on the corner of Pacific Avenue and Church Street meant the dawn of a new, shiny day for downtown.
 But, as we all know, that’s not quite how it worked out.
 More than four years later, the corner that was once home to a long-lived empty lot is now perpetually vacant.

 At first, no one could really complain: The 65,000-ish-square-foot building was victim to unfortunate timing, opening right as the economic recession reared its ugly head.
 But as time went on, and signs of slow economic recovery sprung up elsewhere in town, the downtown landmark remained vacant—continually confusing tourists and frustrating residents.
 Although the Top of the Ritt has proved to be a creative, beautiful and useful event space, and the first floor windows have had some interesting displays, more than four years later, it’s mostly a hard-to-miss, four-story reminder of the hard times our city faced and a statement on what Santa Cruz isn’t, and can’t do or be, instead of what is possible.
 When it’s filled, perhaps economic recovery will feel more real in Santa Cruz.